What are Invasive Species

 A small batch of Curly-Leaf Pond Weed was discovered on the south side of the lake in the spring of 2016 when RMB was doing the spring survey for milfoil.
 It was a very small batch, so small that RMB thought it might have been brought here by a bird.

-It was treated in the Spring of 2016 and the area will be closely monitored for the success of the treatment.
+It was treated in the Spring of 2016 and the area has been closely monitored and no Curly-Leaf Pondweed has been evident.

 Rusty Crayfish are pervasive in our lake.
 The general theory is they were spread throughout the Midwest in the 1950's and 60s when they were used by fishermen as bait.

 When you watch the lake floor along the shoreline, you can see them scurry across the sand.
 The larger crayfish are the Rusty.
 Think it is time for a Crayfish boil guys!

 Buckthorn are shrubs that grow into small tress, up to 20-25 feet tall.
 They they are invading our oak forests, savannas, prairies, old fields and roadsides.
 They thrive on well-drained soils.
 They leaf out early and retain their leaves until until late fall (November).
 This creates a dense shade that is harmful to many native plants.

 There are two kinds of invasive Buckthorn; Common Buckthorn and Glossy Buckthorn.